 As we mentioned already, the Southwest Companion Pass is good for the remainder of the year you earn it and the entire following year.
 With that in mind, how long you have it depends on when you reach the point threshold during the calendar year.

-If you started pursuing the pass on January 1, 2021 and earned 125,000 points that posted to your account by the end of June 2021, for example, you could enjoy the benefits of the Southwest Companion Pass for an entire year-and-a-half.
+If you opened a Rapid Rewards account on January 1, 2021, and earned 125,000 points that posted to your account by the end of June 2021, for example, you could enjoy the benefits of the Southwest Companion Pass for an entire year-and-a-half.